 This new edition is for the common good, as these are fully updated and edited publications of Bernie's rare, out of print, or expensive works, which include 70 new, state of the science b/w + full color illustrations, diagrams, graphs, tables, & lab images.

-From the winner of the 2019 Hermann von Helmholtz Life Contribution Award by the International Neural Network Society, which recognizes work in perception proven to be paradigm changing and long-lasting.
+From the recipient of the 2019 Hermann von Helmholtz Life Contribution Award by the International Neural Network Society, which recognizes work in perception proven to be paradigm changing and long-lasting.

 Bernie Baars’ Updated Works on Global Workspace Theory form a coherent effort to organize a large and growing body of scientific evidence about conscious brains.